Opelousa

-The Opelousa (also Appalousa) were an Indigenous people of the Southeastern Woodlands in Louisiana.
-They lived near present-day Opelousas, Louisiana, west of the lower Mississippi River, in the 18th century.
-At various times, they allied with the neighboring Atakapa and Chitimacha peoples.
+The Opelousa (also Appalousa) were an Indigenous people of the Southeastern Woodlands in Louisiana, and an inland band of the Atakapa (Ishāk).
+They are associated with the Eastern (Hiyékiti) Atakapa dialect.
+Historically they inhabited the prairies around present day Opelousas, Louisiana.
+In the American Reovlution War they allied with Spanish Governor Bernardo de Gálvez along with other regional Atakapa warriors, and later operated cattle ranches.
+Although 19th century census practices obscured their identity, Opelousa descendants merged into the regional Louisiana creole population.

 Territory

 Michel De Birotte, who lived in Louisiana from 1690 to 1734 and spent 40 years living among the Indians, wrote the Appalousa lived just west of two small lakes.
 This description is thought to apply to Leonard Swamp (east of present-day Opelousas).
 During the period, this was the westernmost channel of the Mississippi River.
 Due to mineral deposits and the great number of leaves covering the bottom, the lake waters appeared black.
 The Appalousa who hunted and fished in the lake found their legs became stained black from these waters.
 Appalousa and Atakapa tribes originated in the same region in central-southwest Louisiana.

 History

 Their 18th-century village had about 40 men.
 They raised corn, cattle, and pigs.
 From American State Papers, a member of the Appalousa and Atakapa region in 1814, said that both tribes had villages on the north and south parts of the bayou.

-The Appalousa are referred to as also the Lopelousas and Oqué-Loussas by Antoine-Simon Le Page du Pratz, an 18th-century French historian and ethnographer, but it is still debated if these are all the same tribe.
+The Opelousa are referred to as also the Lopelousas and Oqué-Loussas by Antoine-Simon Le Page du Pratz, an 18th-century French historian and ethnographer, but it is still debated if these are all the same tribe.
 Du Pratz said that this tribe resided on lakeshores that had a black appearance due to the leaves that covered the bottoms of the lakes.
 This connects to one theory of how they received the names "black leg, black hair, black skull," etc. This is also debated as other historians and explorers have stated that the people of the tribe would paint their legs black to contrast with their lighter skin.

-As settlers pushed into Mississippi further west, the territory that the Appalousas resided in came to be known as the Opelousas district which remains a district in Louisiana today.
+As settlers pushed into Mississippi further west, the territory that the Opelousas resided in came to be known as the Opelousas district which remains a district in Louisiana today.
 The name is also used for St Landry Parish in Louisiana.
 An 1890 history of southwest Louisiana reported, "Mr. Alfred Louaillier states that within his recollection there were more Indians to be seen in the streets of Opelousas than there are negroes at the present days."